 In the last few days, we’ve had several questions about link shorteners.

-- Are they safe to click?
+- Are short links safe to click?

-- They like them because you can create a short link that meets Twitter post length requirements and is easy to type in.
+- People like them because you can create a short link that meets Twitter post length requirements and is easy to type in.
 For example, https://geekforhireinc.com/av/ becomes https://bit.ly/2yFErwj.
 People also like them for social media because then they can track the number of opens and clicks.

 I’m in the second camp, especially after a call from a customer the other day.